chonsukp/chonsukp/README.md

 ### About me:

 *  Current student at [Coder Academy](https://coderacademy.edu.au/), completing a Diploma of IT (Web Development)
-*  Completed a Bachelor of Design at the [Queensland University of Technology](https://www.qut.edu.au/)
+*  Completed a Bachelor of Design at [Queensland University of Technology](https://www.qut.edu.au/)
 *  Customer Care at [Web Central Australia](https://webcentral.au/)

 ### Interests: